-The C19 listserv continues to serve as a lively forum for scholarly exchange and C19 Cluster Groups enable those with special interests to develop institutional and intellectual connections.
+The C19 listserv continues to serve as a site for communication about events and happenings in nineteenth-century studies and C19 Cluster Groups enable those with special interests to develop institutional and intellectual connections.
 The community of C19 members is the driving force behind the organization's development.
 Join C19!

 To support J19 and the organization as a whole, please join or renew your membership in C19.
 As a member, you will: